 Checkout branding: A set of resources on the GraphQL Admin API to apply styling to checkout like logos, colors, fonts, and more.

-Order status page extensions: Order status page extensions enable you to add new UI and functionality to the order status page.
+Thank you and order status extensions: Thank you and order status extensions enable you to add new UI and functionality to the thank you and order status pages.

 The documentation will be updated as Shopify introduces new extensions types for checkout.